sushanth0903-CODE/aerosense-rul/README.md

 data/raw/
 ```

-This is only a fallback; it is **not required in the normal setup**.
+This is only a fallback; manual preparation is not required during normal operation.

 ---

 # 26. Train the Model

-From the project root:
+From the repository root:

 ### Windows